semanticdata/mabuya/README.md

 ## Customization

-You can customize configurations, templates and content yourself.
-Look at the `config.toml`, and templates files for an idea.
+You can changed the configuration, templates and content yourself.
+Refer to the `config.toml`, and templates files for an idea.

-In most cases you only need to modify the contents of `config.toml` to customize your blog.
+In most cases you only need to modify the contents of `config.toml` to customize the appearance of your blog.

-### Custom CSS styles
+### Custom CSS Styles

-Adding custom css is as easy as adding your styles to `sass/_custom.scss`.
+Adding custom CSS is as easy as adding your styles to `sass/_custom.scss.
+This is made possible because SCSS files are backwards compatible with CSS3.
+This means you can type normal CSS code into a SCSS file and it will be valid.

 ## Useful Commands

+A short list of commands that will help you develop your own version of the theme.

 | Command                    | Description                |
 | -------------------------- | -------------------------- |
 | `zola build`               | Build only                 |
 | `zola serve`               | Build and Serve            |

-## GTMetrix Scores

-Aiming for high scores in [GTMetrix](https://gtmetrix.com/).

-- Performance: 100%
-- Structure: 100%
-- Total Website size: 33.4KB compressed, 48.2KB uncompressed.
-- Largest Contentful Paint:[^2] 238ms.
-- Total Blocking Time:[^3] 0ms.
-- Cumulative Layout Shift:[^4] 0.

 ## Reporting Issues